-This is for these beautiful live moss/british soldier lichen log kits.
-They are 100% natural from deep forest.
+Beautiful live moss/british soldier lichen log kits.
+They are 100% natural.
 The split log has been specially cut so the moss and lichens, or anything you would like to add, can be placed and grown.
 These look super in windows, kitchens, terrariums, as centerpieces, in reptile habitats, basically wherever you choose!

 These do not require any special planting.
 Simply place on top of your soil and mist with a spring water (or non-chlorinated) every few days.
 These do best when kept out of direct sunlight, especially during the hotter hours of the day.
 Clean air is essential for these to live.
 They will not thrive in a smoky or contaminated environment.
 Also note that these grow at a very slow rate, most only 1/4-1/2" per year, if that.

 Keep moss damp.
 Moisten every 3-5 days if inside.
 Avoid full direct sun for more than 6 hours.
 Cooler morning sun provides the best results, with shade in the heat of the day.

 Tip: Rain water can be caught in a vessel and put into a NEW CLEAN spray bottle for natural watering.